-Can I Use an Acid Peel if I Use a Prescription Retinoid?
+Can I use an Exfoliating Peel if I Use a Prescription Retinoid?

-I would stay away from this at the beginning, but once your skin has adjusted, you can use an at-home peel like my Triple Berry Smoothing Peel up to once a week.
+I would stay away from this at the beginning, but once your skin has adjusted, you can use an at-home peel up to once a week.
 Just use it in place of your exfoliating serum one night.
 You may be able to use it some weeks and not others depending on a number of factors.
 The idea here is that your skin needs protective cells to help retain moisture in the skin and if you’re over-exfoliating combined with the use of a retinoid, your skin can experience more dryness.
-For example, due to the drier air in winter, your skin might become more dry and sensitive, in which case you’ll want to scale back and baby it a bit more.
-Again, listen to your skin and know that its needs aren’t always the same.
+It’s important to listen to your skin.

-If you’re getting a professional chemical peel, talk with your provider.
-I know most estheticians will recommend you stop using your prescription for a week before and after your peel.
+If you’re getting a professional chemical peel, consult your provider.
+I know most estheticians will recommend you stop using a retinoid for a week before and after your peel.

-This one surprises a lot of people, but I highly recommend the use of gentle, physical scrubs (you can read why here).
-In short, your acid exfoliants will dissolve the bonds that are keeping dry, dead cells attached to the surface of the skin, and then a facial scrub will actually lift those cells away for a smooth, fresh canvas.
-Using a chemical and physical scrub is one of the best ways to manage the dryness that can accompany retinoid use and will actually make your prescription more effective since it won’t have to penetrate through layers of dead skin.
-However, don’t use a scrub and an acid exfoliant on the same day.
+This one surprises a lot of people, but I highly recommend gentle facial scrubs.
+While exfoliating acids dissolve the bonds that keep dead skin cells together, a facial scrub can actually lift them up and away.
+That’s why I recommend using a combination of chemical and physical exfoliants, even for prescription retinoid users.
+The combination will help manage dryness and increase the efficacy of the retinoid since it won’t have to penetrate through layers of dead skin.
+Just be sure you’re not using a facial scrub and an exfoliating acid on the same day.
 Again, we don’t want your skin to get too much exfoliation.

-If the side effects of a prescription retinoid aren’t manageable, does this always mean you don’t have the right skincare routine?
-Not necessarily.
-Side effects may never totally subside for everyone, and at a certain point, skincare products to help prevent that can only do so much.
-Some people will have to accept always managing a certain level of surface dryness or sensitivity.
-This is more likely to occur if you have very fair skin since it already tends to be thin and sensitive.
+Side effects may never totally subside for everyone, and at a certain point, skincare products can only do so much to prevent them.
+Some people will have to accept a certain level of surface dryness or sensitivity.
+This is more likely to occur if you have very fair skin since it tends to be thinner and more sensitive.

-It’s normal for most people to experience side effects like irritation and flaking for the first four to six weeks (there’s really no way around this, but you can manage it).
+It’s normal for most people to experience side effects like irritation and flaking for the first four to six weeks.
 But if you’ve adjusted your routine and the side effects are still too much after this initial period, you might need to do a reset.
-Start by laying off your prescription for a week and let the skin recover.
+Start by laying off your prescription for a week and let your skin recover.
 Then, in my experience, the best move is to start again very slowly.
-Use your prescription just once a week until you can tolerate it, and slowly move up to more.
-Remember, it’s always good to check with your doctor so they can help you make adjustments specific to your situation!
-Read more tips for fixing dry, flaky skin caused by harsh acne treatments.
+Use your prescription just once a week until you can tolerate it, and slowly move up from there.
+It’s also good to check with your doctor.
+They can help you make specific adjustments.

-Pro tip: It takes about 48 hours after applying a retinoid product for your skin to show dryness.
-So for example, you could apply your prescription retinoid on a Monday night, have a little tightness the following day, then start experiencing dryness and flakiness on Wednesday.
-You can keep this in mind and time your retinoid use when you don’t have any special events coming up.
+Pro tip: It takes about 48 hours for your skin to show dryness after coming into contact with a retinoid.
+For example, you could apply your prescription retinoid on a Monday night, have a little tightness the following day, then start experiencing dryness and flakiness on Wednesday.
+Keep this in mind and time your retinoid use for when you don’t have any special events coming up.

-So there you have it!
-I know this is a complicated topic, but I hope this post gives you some guidance and that you can incorporate some of my tips into your routine.
-Remember, at the end of the day, you have to be patient and be prepared for the side effects but the goal is to find what works for YOU so that you can use your prescription retinoid consistently (not to be confused with frequently).
+Remember, at the end of the day, you have to be patient and prepared for the side effects that come with a prescription retinoid skincare routine.
+The goal is to find what works best for you so that you can use your prescription retinoid consistently.
 I know it can be a lot of effort, but if you stick with it, I promise you’ll get a huge return on investment!

 Celebrity Esthetician & Skincare Expert